 Immunosuppressants other than mitoxantrone (eg, methotrexate, azathioprine, mycophenolate, cyclophosphamide, cladribine) have been used for more severe, progressive MS but are controversial.
 Plasma exchange and hematopoietic stem cell transplantation may be somewhat useful for severe, intractable disease.

 Other treatments can be used to control specific symptoms:

 Encouragement and reassurance help.
-Regular exercise (eg, stationary biking, treadmill, swimming, stretching) is recommended, even for patients with advanced MS, because it conditions the heart and muscles, reduces spasticity, prevents contractures, and has psychologic benefits.
+Regular exercise (eg, stationary biking, treadmill, swimming, stretching, balance exercises), with or without physical therapy, is recommended, even for patients with advanced MS, because exercise conditions the heart and muscles, reduces spasticity, prevents contractures and falls, and has psychologic benefits.
 Vitamin D supplements (800 to 1000 units daily) may decrease the risk of disease progression.
 Vitamin D also reduces the risk of osteoporosis, particularly in patients at increased risk because mobility is decreased or they take corticosteroids.
 Patients should maintain as normal and active a life as possible but should avoid overwork, fatigue, and exposure to excess heat.
 Cigarette smoking should be stopped.
 Vaccination does not appear to increase risk of exacerbations.
 Debilitated patients require measures to prevent pressure ulcers and UTIs; intermittent urinary self-catheterization may be necessary.

 Last full review/revision March 2014 by Brian R. Apatoff, MD, PhD

 Content last modified March 2014